Does getting bit by a tick mean you’ll get Lyme disease?

 warning sign for ticks

-In the 1970s, children in the area around Lyme, Connecticut, began to develop odd unexplained symptoms—swollen knees, paralysis, skin rashes, headaches, and severe chronic fatigue—while playing in the woods.
-The problems tended to show up after blacklegged ticks, also called deer ticks, bit them.
+In the 1970s, children in the area around Lyme, Connecticut, began to develop odd, unexplained symptoms after playing in the woods.
+The issues included swollen knees, skin rashes, headaches, severe chronic fatigue, and paralysis, in some cases.
+The problems tended to show up after the kids were bitten by blacklegged ticks, also called deer ticks.

 • Connecticut